 Rising Star Award

-The award is presented at the annual Meeting of the Minds in Toronto, ON.
-Recipients will have the opportunity to present their work as speakers of the conference.
+Recipients are recognized at the annual Meeting of the Minds conference in Toronto, where they’ll have the opportunity to present their work as featured speakers.

-Nominations can be submitted by fellow scientists and IBD researchers.
-IBD scientists and researchers in Canada within five years of their first faculty appointment are eligible to be nominated.
+• Open to IBD scientists and researchers in Canada within the first five years of their first faculty appointment

 2024 Dr. Eileen Crowley, London, ON